 Frederik De Wilde: Everything is sound in nature.
 Maybe this is an assertion that may sound “Eastern” in a philosophical sense, but at the end the frequency is a physical phenomenon constantly present.
 Sound is the manifestation of an invisible reality that surrounds us.
 It is turned into a visible aspect of an invisible reality.
-And this brings us back to Nano Art.
+And this brings us back to Nano art.

 Sivia Bertolotti: In the Umwelt statement you wrote “All technologies are social technologies”.
-Could you please explain to us the meaning of this sentence?
+Could you please explain the meaning of this sentence?
 And in particular, how does the robotic interact, in your opinion, with external realities, both social and artistic?

 Frederik De Wilde: Yes, I know, it’s a bold statement and even a little provocative.
 Being an artist means also being able to open up discourse and raise fundamental questions.
 I am very much interested in how technologies can be rendered into social technologies and create a potential for change.
 Social innovations are much more difficult to realize than pure technical innovations.
-From that specific point of view (mine) there seems nothing wrong with that statement.
+From my specific point of view it seems there’s nothing wrong with that statement.

 In the case of UMwelt-VIRUtopia, it’s clearly a manifestation of making social relations tangible, on the one hand you got the technological side represented the robot swarm as a medium for expression, on the other hand you have the audience and the artist.
 Something that might come closer to describe my vision is the “soft” exchange between form and content and the role of media on mankind and the environment.
 I am clearly referring to Marshal McLuhan as interpreted by Levinson.
-I see this exchange as something encapsulated in an ecology that describes a network of relations between (new) technologies, people and context.
+I see this exchange as something encapsulated in an ecology describing a network of relations between (new) technologies, people and context.

 This ecology is part of a sphere or several spheres.
-A good read on this particular theme is Peter Sloterdijks Spheres.
+A good read on this particular theme is Peter Sloterdijks’ Spheres.
 Elements of these spheres are also factors of economic, social and cultural transformation, which are generators of a new environment for production, relationships and the construction of cultural ideals.
-Technology is just a tool and media interpreted as an environment or context that can illustrate, not in a pejorative way, how a media work of art can structure an experience.
+Technology is just a tool and media interpreted as an environment or context that can illustrate, not in a detrimental way, how a media work of art can structure an experience.
 Here I connect the notion of a sphere, semiotics and art, whereby art can be seen or interpreted as an experience machine.

 Specifically, I am interested in the notions of intangibility, immateriality, invisibility, the virtual or potential, and how they are often grounded in the interaction between complex systems, both biological and technological.
-Moreover, the indistinct, diffuse, “fuzzy” arena where the biological and the technological overlap and commingle is a productive and favored ground for my projects/ projections.
+Moreover, the indistinct, diffuse, “fuzzy” arena where the biological and the technological overlap and commingle, it is a productive and favored ground for my projects/ projections.
 It is a constant exploration of the liminal space.

-UMwelt-VIRUtopia questions this liminal space in a psychological fashion, moreover the psychology of borders.
+Umwelt-VIRUtopia questions this liminal space in a psychological fashion, moreover the psychology of borders.
 What is a border?
 How psychological is a border?
 What is security?
 Can the laser beams be perceived as some sort of kinetic cage?
 Can we change the architecture through interaction?
 Can we “break” the patterns as an audience?
-Does interaction becomes interesting when social conventions are changed or even ‘broken’.
+Does interaction becomes interesting when social conventions are changed or even “broken”?
 Are borders made to be crossed?
-Can we reprogram space?
+Can we re-program space?

 Sivia Bertolotti: Speaking about Umwelt:VIRUtopia, you talk about “borders”.
-What is for you the border (or the challenge) that robotic has to cross nowadays?
+What kind of border (or challenge) does robotics have to cross nowadays?

 a) using a robot as a work of art (Panamarenko)